Gv4rd10l/Secure-File-Storage-as-a-Service-Simulation/README.md

 - **Two-Factor Authentication**:
   - **Machine Authentication**: The client machine is authenticated using a simulated digital certificate (represented as a Python dictionary).
   - **User Authentication**: After the machine is verified, the user must authenticate using a username and password.
+- **User can only access their files**: A user can't access another user file.
 - **File Storage Simulation**: Mimics a secure and structured file storage system in the cloud.

 ## 📁 Project Structure